14 DELICIOUS Lebanese Breakfast Dishes 2024 → From a Local!

 🥗 What are the most healthy Lebanese breakfast dishes?

 The healthiest Lebanese breakfast dishes are fatteh and foul.
 Fatteh has a ton of protein, and foul is rich in folates!
+Baba ganoush isn’t a breakfast dish, but you can certainly eat it any time of day and it’s super healthy!

 🇬🇷 What is the difference between Greek and Lebanese food?

 The biggest difference between Greek and Lebanese food is the spice palate.
-Lebanese dishes use a different set of spices and they also use a lot more legumes like chickpeas and fava beans!
+Lebanese dishes use a different set of spices and they also use a lot more legumes like chickpeas and dried fava beans!

 Conclusion